JumaJuiceTime/CairnHack/adventures/conversions/the-incandescent-grottoes.md

 - 5 HP, 12 STR, engulf (d6)
 - Jet black slime that lurks on walls and ceilings.
 - Immune to damage except by cold or fire.
-- Critical Damage: the victim is engulfed, takes d6 damage per round, and cannot move or attack (DEX or STR save to escape).
+- Critical Damage: the victim is engulfed, takes d6 damage per round, and cannot move or attack (AGL or STR save to escape).

 ### Slugbaby